Aptomi/k8s-app-engine/docs/language.md

       - team == 'dev'
       - service.Labels.blog == true
   actions:
-    dependency: reject
+    claim: reject
 ```

 # Common constructs
 ## Labels
 Policy processing in Aptomi is based entirely on labels.
-When a dependency is requested, an initial set of labels is formed by combining the labels of the requester (e.g. user labels) and a given dependency.
+When a claim is defined, an initial set of labels is formed by combining the labels of the requester (e.g. user labels) and a given claim.
 Throughout processing,
 these labels can be transformed using `change-labels` directives, and accessed at any time in expressions and templates.

 One way of leveraging this, for example, would be to: